cultural differences

 And, finally, take the security of all that shared project data seriously.
 Be wary of accessing sensitive documents in a public place or on an insecure network.
 There are plenty of places to access Wi-Fi but make sure you only connect your mobile device to networks that you trust.
 Not only could confidential information be compromised on an insecure network but you also run the risk of picking up a virus that could then be transmitted to your company’s server when you reconnect at the office.
 If in doubt, ask your IT department for advice about connecting to public Wi-Fi networks.

-One response to “Making remote project management work”
+1 thought on “Making remote project management work”